 How to freeze cooked beets?

 – Select the garden-fresh, young, tender, and bright red beets.
 Make sure you choose the same sized beetroots as different size beets need different times to cook.
-If you have a backyard garden and you cultivate the beets, sort them by size e.g. small, medium or large.
-In case of buying from the local market, try to buy same size beets to cooking them same time.
+If you have a backyard garden and you cultivate the beets, sort them by size e.g. small, medium, or large.
+In case of buying from the local market, try to buy the same size beets to cook them same time.

 – Clean and scrub the beets properly.
 Make sure no soil or dirt remains.

 – Take a large pot, fill it with water, add the beets and boil them on a stove.
 If the beets are small in size, cook them for about 30 minutes.
 In the case of medium and large-sized beets, you could have cooked them for 45 minutes to an hour.
 Once you have cooked them, check their tenderness using a fork.
 If everything is alright, stop boiling.

 – Now, pour a large bowl and take some cold water and transfer the blanched beets into the water to stop further boiling.
 Keep them a few minutes in the water allowing them to cool down.